 Skiing on closed trails and areas is strictly prohibited.
 Trails are closed for several reasons: trees have fallen onto the trail, ditches or holes have rendered the trail unsafe, a race or other events are taking place, or perhaps machinery is operating.
 Observe and obey all posted signs and warnings.
 Ignoring these messages may put you at greater risk.
 Those who violate closures may/will lose lift privileges.

 There are a number of different signs and markers to indicate conditions, boundaries and warnings on the Ski Area Premise.

 All poles, flags, fencing, signage and padding on equipment or objects or other forms of marking devices are used by the ski area to inform you of the presence or location of a potential obstacle or hazard.
 These markers are no guarantee of your safety and will not protect you from injury.
 It is part of your responsibility under the Cross-Country Responsibility Code to avoid all obstacles or hazards, including those that are so marked.

 The designation of trail difficulty is set by each ski area individually.
 Skiers and snowshoers should be advised that Green Circle, Blue Square or Black Diamond trails are not necessarily the same as a similarly rated trail in another area.
 Skiers and snowshoers should work their way up, beginning with the easiest trails, no matter what their ability level may be, until they are familiar with the trails at each ski area.

 Walking in ski areas

-Walking in ski areas should not be overlooked as a risk, with potential for serious injuries.
-There are many wet, icy, slippery surfaces through the ski area premise.
+Walking in ski areas should not be overlooked as a risk, with the potential for serious injuries.
+There are many wet, icy, slippery surfaces throughout the ski area premises.
 Slips, trips and falls are common and all users should take precautions at all times when travelling throughout a ski area.
 Ski boots and many types of other footwear do not provide good traction, and extra caution should be used when walking.